shadowga/website/_docs/1/b-legislation.md

 * You have been framed by another member, were range banned, or unreasonably banned.
 * An administrator has told you to file an appeal.

+> **Note:** Suspended members cannot file an appeal; appeals made by those suspended will be denied.
+All of our suspended members can be viewed on the [roster](https://f.shadow.ga/d/77-suspensions-roster-11-2017).

 ### Filing an appeal
 You may not appeal a temporary ban if you have been banned for the same reason over two times in a row.
 If your ban message does not state that the ban was temporary, you may be suspended.
 You cannot appeal a suspension.